 Amsterdam, Netherlands – July 2nd, 2018

 Castor EDC, one of the fastest growing Dutch health-tech startups, accelerating the medical research process with user-friendly technology, today announced that it raised $6.25 million (€5.3M).
-This Series A round was led by INKEF Capital, an Amsterdam based technology, and healthcare venture capital firm, with several angel investors.
+This seed funding round was led by INKEF Capital, an Amsterdam based technology, and healthcare venture capital firm, with several angel investors.

 “Medical data has become the world’s most valuable asset, yet it wastes away in modern-day research,” Derk Arts, Castor’s founder and CEO, states.
 “At Castor, we have built a cutting-edge, user-friendly Electronic Data Capture [EDC] platform that we are putting in the hands of every medical researcher worldwide.
 With the help of our system, we allow researchers to streamline the clinical trial process and use their data to its full potential.”